Refine your search

 Prof. Agbaje is an award-winning physician and professor (associate) of clinical epidemiology and child health who investigates the causal relationships of aerobic fitness, physical activity, sedentary behaviour, obesity, insulin resistance, dyslipidaemia, and metabolic syndrome with arterial, cardiac, liver, and kidney structure and function from childhood through young adulthood.

-Prof. Agbaje is the world’s 3rd highest ranked scholar, 2nd best in Europe and best in the Nordics in arterial stiffness specialty according to ScholarGPS 2025 global ranking.
+Prof. Agbaje is the world’s 1st (Number 1) highest-ranked scholar, best in Europe and in the Nordics in arterial stiffness specialty according to ScholarGPS November 2025 global ranking.
+He was ranked first in the top 0.01% of scholars on arterial stiffness research worldwide, both in productivity and quality in arterial stiffness research in the last 5 years.

 Research group Website https://urfit-child.com